Gatorade vs Prime: Is Prime Healthier Than Gatorade?

-I know that’s a common question for kids, athletes, and adults, and that’s why I’m here to help!
+I know that comparing Gatorade vs Prime and choosing the healthier option is a common question for kids, athletes, and adults, and that’s why I’m here to help!

 Water is the MVP of hydration drinks and should always be your first choice.
 However, if you’re reaching for a sports drink, comparing Prime vs Gatorade is important to help you find the healthiest option.

-In the past, I’ve relied on Gatorade to keep me going through grueling practices and tough matches for years, but I am happy that there are more low-sweetener, low-calorie options available now.
+In the past, during my high school and college days, I relied on Gatorade to keep me going through grueling practices and tough matches.

-Although I was skeptical of Prime Hydration because the marketing made it seem like a cheesy gas station beverage, I was happy to find out that Prime beverages are quality low-calorie hydration beverages that kids and adults can drink.
+I was skeptical of Prime Hydration because the marketing made it seem like a cheesy gas station beverage, but I was happy to find out that Prime beverages are quality, low-calorie hydration beverages that kids and adults can drink.

-Let’s examine some of the most important aspects and significant considerations of Prime vs Gatorade hydration beverages to determine which one you’d rather drink.
+That said, let’s examine some of the most important aspects and significant considerations of Gatorade vs Prime hydration beverages to determine which one is the healthier option!

 Gatorade and Prime Hydration take different approaches to meeting your hydration needs.